kcl-ddh/digipal/README.md

 ## 2. Digipal Technologies Stack
 Digipal is built upon the Django Web Framework.
 The main technologies used by the project are:
-- Mezzanine as CMS and Blog
+- Django as web framework and Mezzanine as CMS and Blog
 - IIPImage for the image server
-- OpenLayers for the manuscript viewer
+- OpenLayers as manuscripts viewer and annotator
-- Bootstrap for the Front-end framework
+- Bootstrap and JQuery as front-end frameworks (with the addition of various plugins)
-- FontAwesome icons
+- FontAwesome and Glyphicons icons

 ## 3. How to set up Digipal